UK tech experts · info@vividrepairs.co.uk

 Updated: March 2026 | 6 products compared

-Finding the best gigabyte motherboards under £100 isn’t as straightforward as it used to be.
+Finding the best gigabyte motherboards under £100 isn't as straightforward as it used to be.
 With DDR5 and AM5 platforms pushing prices upward, genuinely budget-friendly options have become scarcer.
-But here’s the thing: you don’t need to spend £200+ to build a proper gaming or productivity rig.
-After testing dozens of Gigabyte boards over the past year, I’ve found six models that deliver solid performance without emptying your wallet.
+But here's the thing: you don't need to spend £200+ to build a proper gaming or productivity rig.
+Six Gigabyte boards deliver solid performance without emptying your wallet.

-The challenge with budget motherboards is working out what you’re actually sacrificing.
-Some boards cut corners on VRM cooling, others skimp on m2" class="vae-glossary-link" data-term="m2">M.2 slots or WiFi.
-I’ve spent the last three months putting these boards through their paces with different CPU configurations, stress tests, and real-world gaming scenarios.
-What you’ll find below are honest assessments of what works, what doesn’t, and where your money goes furthest in 2026.
+The challenge with budget motherboards is working out what you're actually sacrificing.
+Some boards cut corners on VRM cooling, others skimp on M.2 slots or WiFi.
+What you'll find below are honest assessments of what works, what doesn't, and where your money goes furthest in 2026.

 TL;DR - Quick Picks